Shopping for a Waxed Jacket

 Somethings are very easy to buy, like books, maps and kitchen tools.
 We even buy our coffee and chocolate online, it’s much cheaper than the supermarket.

 I was not prepared to buy an expensive waxed jacket without seeing it first and trying it on.
-I really need to see what’s available in a shop, and I needed a decent choice.
+I needed a shop, a large one with a decent choice.

-I wanted a Barbour waxed jacket (or something similar) but was having trouble finding shops stocking them.
-They have their own stores in Manchester and Leeds, so I thought I would have to go one of them.
+I was having trouble finding shops stocking them.
+Barbour have their own stores in Manchester and Leeds, so I thought I would have to go one of them.
 Until we decided to go to Newcastle.
-Their factory is in South Shields, and they have a factory outlet store there.
-So, we went there on the way to Richmond.
+Their factory is in South Shields, where there is an outlet store.
+So, we went to it on the way home.
 It was full of jackets, with lots on offer.
-Lots to try on.
+I secured a £299 jacket for £199, it’s photographed above.

 A Fleece

-I also want a new fleece, I know what I want, and I’ve been looking for around a year now, unsuccessful.
+I also want a new fleece, I know what I want, and I’ve been looking for around a year now, unsuccessfully.
 I’m prepared to pay good money for one.
 Some time ago we were in Ilkley.
 There were three shops there selling outdoor clothing.
 None of them had one I fancied.
 One was a store for a big chain specialising in outdoor clothes.
 Their website had suitable fleeces, their shop just didn’t.
-Arrrgggghhhhh.

 A Backpack

-And I want one of these, been looking for around a year now!
-It needs to carry my surface pro, camera, a couple of maps, a paperback, possibly a flash gun and other odds and ends.
+And I want one of these, I’ve been looking for around a year now!
+It needs to carry my surface pro, camera, a couple of maps, a paperback, possibly a flash gun for the camera and other odds and ends.
 It would be nice to be able to attach my tripod to it.
 I need to see what I am buying and check I can fit everything in.
 The John Lewis website has loads and loads of backpacks.
 Their shop in Newcastle had just eight!

 A Fountain Pen

-I wanted to speak to a human to get proper advice about buying a fountain pen.
+I wanted one of these for scribbling notes and I wanted to speak to a human to get proper advice about buying it.
 I asked my friend John about possible shops in Liverpool, he named four or five (I knew them all), all now gone.
 I guess very few people use fountain pens these days.

 First Published: 16th September 2025